kenigreg/Password-Generator/README.md

 Once these are confirmed, click the Generate Password button on the browser page to see the password that has been generated based on the criteria to have chosen.

-If you need to generate a new password, repeat the process stated above.
+If you need to generate a new password, refresh the browser and repeat the process stated above.

 ## Mock-Up
 The following image shows the web application's appearance and functionality: